Nafly-090/Rock-Paper-Scissors-Game/README.md

 - JavaScript

 ## Credits
-- Designed and developed by [Your Name]
+- Designed and developed by Nafly